nrinaudo/kantan.csv/docs/src/main/tut/gs_parsing.md

 like `List[Either[Boolean, Option[Float]]]`.

-Finally, pay attention to the return types in the previous example: where we asked for lists of strings, we actually got each row as an `Option[List[String]]`: rows that could not be parsed will be represented as `None` rather than throw an exception that forcefully interrupts parsing.
+Finally, pay attention to the return types in the previous example: where we asked for lists of strings, we actually got each row as an `DecodeResult[List[String]]`: rows that could not be parsed will be represented as failures rather than throw an exception that forcefully interrupts parsing.
 One possible use case is to filter out anything that isn't properly formatted:
 ```tut
 rawData.asCsvRows[List[String]](',', false).filter(_.isDefined).toList